 What is Biohacking and What Drives Someone to Biohack Themselves?

-Biohacking is a very broad term that covers all sorts of practices linked to biology and metabolism for self improvement.
-If you research further into more complex biohacking you will find experimental biology such as blood transfusion, gene therapy, cryotherapy and more.
+Biohacking is a very broad term that covers all sorts of practices linked to biology and metabolism for self-improvement.
+If you research further into more complex biohacking you will find experimental biologies such as blood transfusion, gene therapy, cryotherapy, and more.
 Nothing we suggest here will involve glass test tubes or stem cells – rest assured.

 Biohacking is about controlling your body and its biology in new ways – different from traditional medicine.
-This can have a lasting impact on your brain waves as well as your brain cells, physical performance and your immune system.
+This can have a lasting impact on your brain waves as well as your brain cells, physical performance, and immune system.

 Biohacking is the quest to understanding the “why” behind how our body works.
 From there it is about finding the best options and ways to make slight and steady personal improvements.